dougeby/IntuneDocs/intune/advanced-threat-protection.md

 Microsoft Defender ATP includes an onboarding configuration package that communicates with [Microsoft Defender ATP services](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) to scan files, detect threats, and report the risk to Microsoft Defender ATP.

 When you onboard, Intune gets an auto-generated configuration package from Microsoft Defender ATP.
-When the profile is pushed or deployed to the device, this configuration package is also pushed to the device.
-This allows Microsoft Defender ATP to monitor the device for the threats.
+Intune pushes the configuration package to the device when it sends the configuration profile to the device, which allows Microsoft Defender ATP to monitor the device for the threats.

 Once you onboard a device using configuration package, then you don't need to do it again.
 You can also onboard devices using a [group policy or System Center Configuration Manager (SCCM)](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints).